89luca89/distrobox/docs/usage/distrobox-host-exec.md

 distrobox-host-exec lets one execute command on the host, while inside of a container.

-Under the hood, distrobox-host-exec uses `host-spawn` a project that let's us execute commands back on the host.
+Under the hood, distrobox-host-exec uses `host-spawn` a project that lets us execute commands back on the host.
 If the tool is not found the user will be prompted to install it.